shreykumar18/cse12-pa1-Testing/README.md

 detail about _all_ of your tests, just the ones that usefully distinguish three implementations of your choice.

-In addition, put any collaborators you worked with in the Collaborator section of the gradescope assignment <a href="../#programming">as described in the collaboration policy for open assignments</a>.
+In addition, put any collaborators you worked with in the Collaborator section of the gradescope assignment as described in the collaboration policy for open assignments on the class website.

 ## Style